hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 p2p-host="0.0.0.0"
 ```

-Specifies the host on which P2P peer discovery listens.
+Specifies the host on which P2P listens.
 The default is 127.0.0.1.

 !!!note